tongwu-msft/azure-rest-api-specs/api-index/index.md

 Welcome to the Azure REST API Reference.

 Representational State Transfer (REST) APIs are service endpoints that support sets of HTTP operations (methods), which provide create/retrieve/update/delete access to the service's resources.
-The sections below will walk you through the basics of [REST API request and response components](#components-of-a-rest-api-requestresponse), how to [register your client application](#register-your-client-application-with-azure-ad) before making REST requests, how to [create a REST request](#create-the-request), and [handling the REST response](#process-the-response).
+The sections below will walk you through the basics of [REST API request and response components](#components-of-a-rest-api-requestresponse), how to [register your client application](#register-your-client-application-with-azure-ad) before making REST requests, how to [create a REST request](#create-the-request), and how to [handle the REST response](#process-the-response).

 ## Components of a REST API request/response

 A REST API request/response pair can be separated into 5 components:

-- The **URI**, which consists of the following: `{URI-scheme} :// {URI-host} / {resource-path} ? {query-string}`
+1. The **URI**, which consists of the following: `{URI-scheme} :// {URI-host} / {resource-path} ? {query-string}`
     - URI scheme: indicates the protocol used to transmit the request.
 For example, `http` or `https`.
     - URI host: the domain name or IP address of the server where the REST service endpoint is hosted.
     - Resource path: specifies the resource or resource collection, which may include multiple segments used by the service in determining the selection of those resources.
 For example: `applications/f586155a-cbb2-4b13-9b56-16de60101cb9/owners` could be used to query the list of owners of a specific application within the applications collection.
     - Query string (optional): used to provide additional simple parameters, such as the API version, selection criteria, etc.
-- HTTP **request message header** fields
+2. HTTP **request message header** fields
     - A required [HTTP method](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) (also known as an operation or verb).
 Azure REST APIs support GET, HEAD, PUT, POST, and PATCH methods.
     - Optional additional header fields as required by the specified URI and HTTP method.
 For example, an Authorization header that provides a bearer token containing client authorization information for the request.
-- Optional HTTP **request message body** fields, to support the URI and HTTP operation.
+3. Optional HTTP **request message body** fields, to support the URI and HTTP operation.
 For example, POST operations contain MIME-encoded objects passed as complex parameters.
 The MIME encoding type for the body should be provided in the `Content-type` request header as well, for POST/PUT operations.
 Note that some services require you to use a specific MIME type, such as `application/json`.
-- HTTP **response message header** fields
+4. HTTP **response message header** fields
     - An [HTTP status code](http://www.w3.org/Protocols/HTTP/HTRESP.html), ranging from 2xx success codes to 4xx/5xx error codes.
 Alternatively, a service-defined status code may be returned, as indicated in the API documentation.
-- Optional HTTP **response message body** fields
+5. Optional HTTP **response message body** fields
     - MIME-encoded response objects may be returned in the HTTP response body, such as a response from a GET method that is returning data.
 Typically these will be returned in a structured format as JSON or XML, as indicated by the `Content-type` response header.
 For example, when requesting an access token from Azure AD, it will be returned in the response body as the `access_token` element, one of several name/value paired objects in a data collection.
 In this example, a response header of `Content-Type: application/json` will also be included.

 > For almost all Azure service REST APIs, there is a corresponding client SDK library which handles much of the client code for you.
 See: